Built-in intelligence pipeline

 9.4 Adaptive tiered retrieval (implemented)

-Section titled “9.4 Adaptive tiered retrieval (implemented)”5-tier progressive escalation: cache → fuzzy → BM25 → full multi-strategy → agentic recall.
+Section titled “9.4 Adaptive tiered retrieval (implemented)”5-tier progressive escalation by cost and latency: cache → fuzzy recent → BM25 → full multi-strategy → agentic recall.
 Each tier is cheaper than the next.
 Stops when min_results with min_score are found.
 Module: astrocyte/pipeline/tiered_retrieval.py.
+Config: tiered_retrieval in astrocyte.yaml (including optional full_recall: hybrid when using HybridEngineProvider — see core docstrings and product-roadmap.md).

 9.5 LLM-curated retain (implemented)